EAAs vs. BCAAs: Which is Better? [Compared]

-So, what are EAAs, exactly?
-How do they compare to BCAAs?
-Which is optimal for muscle growth and reducing muscle soreness?
-This article will take an evidence-based approach to answer all your questions about these popular amino acid supplements and how they impact muscle protein synthesis.
+This article will now go into more detail and take an evidence-based approach to answer all your questions about these popular amino acid supplements and how they impact muscle protein synthesis.

 There are 20 protein-creating amino acids that commonly occur in nature.
 These 20 amino acids are the veritable "building blocks" of proteins.
 Since muscle protein synthesis is a prerequisite for building muscle tissue, amino acids play a pivotal role in exercise performance and body composition.